 This article provides information on how to properly configure ApexSQL Monitor including the configuration of metrics, alert parameters and maintenance periods

-Configuring metrics – By clicking the Metrics button, the Configure metrics window will be displayed.
+Configuring metrics – By clicking the Configure link in the main menu, the configure page will be displayed.
 Here parameters related to metrics and alerts can be configured

-- Navigate to each computer node and change the desired settings in the right pane.
-This way, system and SQL Server settings changed will be applied only to that computer and its child SQL Servers
+- Navigate to each group in the tree-view and change the desired settings in the right pane.
+This way changed metric settings will be applied only to SQL Servers and the computer that are members of that group

-To set up some metrics values for specific SQL Servers, navigate to each SQL Server node and change desired settings like threshold values, metrics period, alerting period etc. Changes will be applied only to the corresponding SQL Server selected in the left pane
+To set up some metrics values for specific SQL Servers, navigate to each SQL Server node and change desired settings like threshold values, metrics period and alert period.
+Changes will be applied only to the corresponding SQL Server selected in the left pane

 This procedure will prevent the accidental overwriting of existing set parameters.